 To reheat, I like to add an extra splash extra of coconut milk (or regular plant milk) and mix vigorously to soften the mashed potatoes.
 Then, you can use the microwave (30 seconds, stir, 30 more seconds, repeat until done).
 Can also use the stove to reheat.

-I hope you enjoy these mashed potatoes as much as we do!
+I hope you enjoy this purple sweet potato mash as much as we do!
 If you try them, please leave a comment below and rate the recipe to let me know how they were.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.